Generic name: sodium oxybate [ SO-dee-um-OX-i-bate ]

 Do not keep leftover sodium oxybate liquid.
 Ask your pharmacist where to locate a drug take-back disposal program.
 If there is no take-back program, flush any unused liquid medicine down the toilet.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember, but only at bedtime or during your normal sleeping hours (wait at least 2 hours after eating).
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but only at bedtime or during your normal sleeping hours (wait at least 2 hours after eating).
+Do not take two doses at one time.